Trump's Return To The White House Could Make Rachel Reeves' Economic Worries A Whole Lot Worse

-Rachel Reeves is facing a major headache with the UK’s economy right now, but it could be about to turn into an international migraine as of next week.
+Rachel Reeves is facing a major headache with the UK’s economy right now, but it could be about to turn into an international migraine.

-Donald Trump will be officially inaugurated for his second term in office on Monday, bringing with him a set of isolationist economic policies which are expected to impact the rest of the world, including the UK.
+As Donald Trump’s inauguration begins his second term in office, he brings with him a set of isolationist economic policies which are expected to impact the rest of the world, including the UK.

-The chancellor is already struggling as the long-term government borrowing hit a 27-year high on Monday while inflation continues rising – meaning more pressure on the public purse.
+The chancellor is already struggling as the long-term government borrowing hit a 27-year high earlier this month – meaning more pressure on the public purse.

-As she prepares to implement further spending cuts, Labour’s promises to grow the economy seem further away than ever – and that’s before the president-elect is even officially in power.
+As she prepares to implement further spending cuts, Labour’s promises to grow the economy seem further away than ever – and that’s before the president-elect is even officially sworn into.

 Here’s why Trump 2.0 will present another set of challenges for the Treasury.